ebouchut/ebouchut.github.io/content/post/2021-07-22-git-stash-internals.md

 ![git stash commit parents](/images/git_stash/git-stash-internals-commit_parents.png)

-The **stash commit `stash@{0}`** (`49482a`) is a **merge commit** with 3 parents in this case because we stashed the untracked files, (2 parents y default).
+The **stash commit `stash@{0}`** (`49482a`) is a **merge commit** with 3 parents in this case because we stashed the untracked files, (2 parents by default).
 It also contains the non ignored files of the working dir that were modified at the time of the stash.